BonoboPLC/lojjo_wiki/administration/agents.md

 By default all Sales Agents are not able to process payouts.

-This helps you designate which Sales Agents can process payouts, and their respective limitations.
+This helps you avoid mishaps and designate which Sales Agents can process payouts, and their respective limitations.

 To enable a Sales Agent to pay prizes, please follow the 3 easy steps shown bleow.